November 5—12, 2021

 Monika Wikman, PhD, is a Jungian analyst and astrologer.
 Author of Pregnant Darkness: Alchemy and the Rebirth of Consciousness, she has also contributed chapters, articles and poems to numerous publications.
 A graduate of the Jung–Von Franz Center for Depth Psychology in Zurich, she taught for many years in the graduate department at California State University, Los Angeles, and was a dream researcher at UCSD Medical Center on “Dreams of the Dying.”
 She hosts a non-profit project under Earthways.org, The Center for Alchemical Studies, Santa Fe, New Mexico.
 Ten different podcasts with Monika on various topics can be found at Shrinkrapradio.com and SpeakingofJung.com

 Earl Collins, PhD, is a native of Belfast, where he studied philosophy and Byzantine Studies.
 For many years a Benedictine monk in Ireland, and for five years Abbot of the Dormitian Abbey in Jerusalem, and has lectured widely in Europe and the United States.
 A priest of the Church of England (currently Vicar of St John’s, Hove, and Officer for Clergy Development in the Diocese of Chichester), he is co-producer of The Glenstal Book of Prayer, and author of The Glenstal Book of Icons, and Meeting Christ in His Mysteries.
 Dr. Collins, who studied for two years at the Jung Institute in Zurich, is fascinated by the relationship between mysticism and Jungian psychology.

-Diana Rubin, LCSW, co-director of the New York Center for Jungian Studies, has organized and led Jungian Seminars and Study Tours for over 25 years.
-She currently has a private psychotherapy practice in New York City and New Paltz, New York, where she works with individuals and groups and has led workshops on dreams, creativity, and women’s issues.
+Diana Rubin, LCSW, is co-director of the New York Center for Jungian Studies where she organizes and leads Jungian Seminars and Study Tours.
+In private psychotherapy practice in New York City and New Paltz, New York for over 25 years, Diana works with individuals and groups and has led workshops on dreams, creativity, and women’s issues.
 She also offers online psychotherapy.
-Staff psychotherapist at the Postgraduate Center for Mental Health’s Institute for the Performing Artist, her special interest is in the interface of psychotherapy and the creative process.
+Staff psychotherapist at the Postgraduate Center for Mental Health’s Institute for the Performing Artist for many years, she has a special interest in the interface of therapy and the creative process.

 Portobay Liberdade Hotel